Zilliqa/ZIP/zips/zip-11.md

 2. `transition WithdrawStakeRewards(ssn_operator: ByStr20)`to withdraw their
    stake rewards from a specific SSN and mint gZIL tokens.
-Re-delegation of stake rewards is manual and a two step process.
+Re-delegation of stake rewards is manual and a two-step process.
 First, the delegator has to withdraw the rewards and then it will have to delegate the withdrawn reward as stake.
 Wallet providers can make this user experience seamless.